 2. Research your airport transfers in advance

-When arriving by air always do your research into how to get from the airport to your accommodation.
+When arriving by air always do your research on how to get from the airport to your accommodation.
 The last thing you want after a long flight is to spend ages figuring out how to get to your hotel or hostel.
-A few options includes:
+A few options include:

-- Looking on the airport website for public transport connections
+- Looking at the airport website for public transport connections

 - Using a taxi or Uber

 - Searching on forums such as on tripadvisor.com for transfer suggestions

 - Arranging something with your accommodation

 3. Let your friends and family know your itinerary